Major home adaptations

 You may also wish to consider making an application for a more suitable housing association home that is already adapted or more suitable for adaptation.
 We manage the waiting lists for housing association properties.
 To be considered for a housing association home you need to make a housing application.
 Your occupational therapist will be able to support you with making an application for more suitable housing.

-If your home needs a major or complex adaptation, we can offer grants which can be used to pay for a range of works to help with access into and around the home or to make homes safer for a disabled person.
+If your home needs a major or complex adaptation, we can offer a Disabled Facilities Grant which can be used to pay for a range of works to help with access into and around the home or to make homes safer for a disabled person.
 There is a wide range of possible works, examples include ramping, provision of an accessible shower, door widening and stair lifts etc.

 The grant is provided by us, Dorset Council, and is administered and delivered by The Dorset Accessible Homes Service who work closely with our Occupational Therapists.
 At the start of the process the Dorset Accessible Home Service and/or your Occupational Therapist will work with you to assess what would help you.
 Sometimes they may recommend equipmentrather than adaptation as this may suit your needs better and can be arranged quickly.